Bob Chapek: Chief executive officer

-In February 2020, Chapek was named chief executive officer of the Walt Disney Company replacing Bob Iger, who would remain as executive chairman until the end of 2021.
+In February 2020, Bob Iger named Chapek as his hand-picked successor for the role of chief executive officer of the Walt Disney Company.
+Iger retained creative control and would remain as executive chairman until the end of 2021.
 This was considered a surprise to many Disney employees, who had seen Kevin Mayer as the heir apparent to Iger.
 In April 2020, Chapek was elected to the Walt Disney Company's board of directors.
-It was later revealed, the same month, that while Chapek remained CEO, Iger had resumed control of the company's operational duties for the time being, due to the COVID-19 pandemic.
+Iger reportedly resisted relinquishing power to Chapek from the outset, insisting on keeping his office and calling himself "Big Bob" and Chapek "Little Bob".
+It was later revealed that while Chapek remained CEO, Iger said he intended to resume control of the company's operational duties for the time being, due to the COVID-19 pandemic.

-In numerous interviews with financial news outlets during the pandemic, Chapek has said he is focusing on opening Disney's theme parks.
-In May 2020, Shanghai Disneyland opened with limited guest capacity capped at approximately 24,000 visitors per day, pursuant to government regulations.
-Chapek acknowledged that this was a "baby step" but found the attendance figures encouraging, considering that the limited number of tickets were selling out.
+In numerous interviews with financial news outlets during the pandemic, Chapek said he was focusing on opening Disney's theme parks.
+In May 2020, Shanghai Disneyland re-opened with limited guest capacity capped at approximately 24,000 visitors per day, pursuant to government regulations.
+Chapek acknowledged that this was a "baby step", but found the attendance figures encouraging, considering that the limited number of tickets were selling out.
 Chapek vowed to increase capacity in the weeks to come, albeit in a conservative manner.

 Chapek stated that upon the reopening of Walt Disney World in July 2020, both employees and guests would be required to take temperature checks, wear face masks, and observe social distancing guidelines.
 He said that the company would continue to work with local government and healthcare professionals to open the parks responsibly.
 He added that when the parks reopened, the first attraction he will ride would be Pirates of the Caribbean.
 In October 2020, Chapek agreed to keep Disney World at only 25% capacity until the CDC issued new guidance, and also stated that with regards to reopening Disneyland in California, "It's not much of a negotiation.
 It's pretty much a mandate that we stay closed."
 In March 2021, after California eased COVID-19 restrictions, he then stated, "Here in California, we're encouraged by the positive trends we're seeing and we're hopeful they'll continue to improve and we'll be able to reopen our Parks to guests with limited capacity by late April."
 By July 2021, Walt Disney World had officially ended their mask mandate (except while on Disney transportation) and temperature checks, and were operating at higher capacity.
+In October 2021, Disney ended its free FastPass system.
 That same month, fireworks shows at both Walt Disney World and Disneyland returned.
+Under Chapek's leadership, Disney weathered the COVID-19 pandemic.
+Revenue for Disney's parks, experiences, and products business more than doubled to $6.7 billion in the first quarter of 2022, compared with the prior-year period.